 Maps are something you’re going to need when travelling or Geocaching.
 You can either use good old paper maps (which you should always take as a backup anyway), borrow a copy of an online map (France / UK) using a screen capture program, or purchase a map for your GPS.
 Most GPS vendors charge a substantial price for suitable walking maps on GPS, especially with topographic details includes (contour lines).
 Perhaps it isn’t that much when you consider the cost of buying the same data on paper, or the cost of creating the information in the first place, but it always feels like a lot.

-OpenStreetMap has now become an excellent resource - as evidenced by the above animation and the fact that I haven’t bought an overpriced Garmin map for years.
-In combination with freely available the NASA SRTM contour data, it has become practical to roll your own topo maps, or download pre-rendered maps for your GPS.
+OpenStreetMap has now become an excellent resource - as evidenced by the above animation and the fact that I haven’t bought an overpriced Garmin map for more than a decade.
+In combination with freely available the NASA SRTM contour data, it has become practical to access online maps from a smartphone; or to download pre-rendered maps for your smartphone or GPS.

 Creating your own maps from the OSM data

 If you don’t like the styles of the above maps, or want a really up to date map from current OSM data, there are a number of programs that will allow you to create your own maps from the data.
 You can try the instructions below which have worked for me in the past, however there’s now a much better and more up to date guide on the openmtbmap page.

 - First grab the OSM data (typically .osm).
 I’ve found 2 ways to do this successfully

 - For small areas, and the most up-to-date data - grab josm, register an openstreetmap account and enter your username in the settings; then download the data for the area you’re interested in, and save it to an OSM file.

 - For larger areas (whole countries), download the osm.bz2 file from cloudmade or geofabrik and extract it with something like 7zip